Science and Occultism: Syllabus

 Main Learning Objectives:

-1. To define the esoteric scientific method and conceptually relate it to the intermediate stages of occult meditation (contemplation)
+1. To evaluate the esoteric scientific method and conceptually relate it to the development of the

 Activities: